CPAN-Security/security.metacpan.org/presentations/tprc2023-cpan-sec-lightening-talk.md

 ## CPAN-SEC

 * We care about security on CPAN!
-* Perl Toolchain Summit 2023 in Lyon, France
+* Made @ Perl Toolchain Summit 2023 in Lyon, France

-This is an introduction!

 Note: